-Claudio Ranieri sacked nine months after Premier League title
+Sacked Leicester City boss Claudio Ranieri issues emotional statement

 Fluminese - Campeonato Brasileiro Série A, 2013

-Ranieri was awarded The Best FIFA Men's Coach award last month for leading the Foxes to the title.
-Three weeks before his sacking, the club released a statement declaring its "unwavering support" for the 65-year-old Italian.
+Ranieri was awarded The Best FIFA Men's Coach award last month for leading the Foxes to a first league title since its 1884 formation.

+Three weeks before his sacking, the club released a statement declaring its "unwavering support" for the former Chelsea manager.

+But less than 24 hours after Wednesday's 2-1 first leg Champions League defeat by Sevilla -- the crucial away goal still gives the Foxes hope of reaching the quarterfinals -- Ranieri was relieved of his duties.

 "This has been the most difficult decision we have had to make in nearly seven years since (Thailand-based) King Power took ownership of Leicester City," the club's vice chairman, Aiyawatt Srivaddhanaprabha, said Thursday.